XYQuadrat/xyquadrat-blog/content/infk-faq/_index.md

 * TooGoodToGo - Want cheap good food?
 This is an app where you can buy leftovers from restaurants at a very reduced price.
 * PubliBike - Rent bikes temporarily for a low price.
 [ETH also offers a special deal](https://ethz.ch/studierende/de/campus/transport-mobilitaet/velo.html) that gives you a year-long subscription for 70CHF where you can use the bikes to ride up to 30 minutes for free.

-Currently (August 2022), there is neither a certificate requirement nor contact tracing at ETH.
-Previously, the following apps were useful:
-* Covid Certificate - You can save & show your covid certificate here.
-* SwissCovid - The Swiss Covid contact tracing app.

 ### I saw ETH also has a few apps.
 What are those for?

 * EduApp - Used for clicker questions during lectures and to ask questions in some courses.
 Also includes a campus map and a not very helpful schedule.